Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Warrior Cats has Half-Moon or Stoneteller and Jayfeather/Jay's Wing.
 They've only met twice, once in Long Shadows and again in Sign of the Moon, and bam, Jayfeather has feelings for her.
 It's a bit of a jarring change, especially since it implies a bit of hypocrisy because he was angry at his mother Leafpool, for falling in love as a medicine cat.
 Watch the Broken Base fandom get up in arms over whether they're a super cute pairing that brought tears to their eyes or whether their love is too cheesy and Half-Moon is a Satellite Love Interest, and cue the Jayfeather/Cinderheart, Jayfeather/Willowshine, Jayfeather/Briarlight, Jayfeather/Stick, Jayfeather/Anyone but Half-Moon shippers bashing Half-Moon six ways to Sunday.

-The Wheel of Time took this trope and beat it to death.
+The Wheel of Time took this trope and beat it to death, with a canonical expression of "weird stuff happens because the plot says so".
 Probably the most notable example of this trope is Rand's relationship with Elayne.
 The characters themselves feel pretty manipulated, but hey, prophecy can do that to you!
-Note that Wheel of Time has a canonical expression of "weird stuff happens because the plot says so".
+Lan and Nynaeve is also pretty bad.
+The period during which they fall in love in book one is completely off-page, yet we're supposed to buy that it's strong enough that in the very next book, Nynaeve is shoving thorns through her palms at the thought of not being with him.

 The vast majority of characters in Xanth, particularly in the latter books, are paired up within days—if not hours—of meeting each other.
 This manifests in-universe as the land itself being a Genius LociShipper on Deck: There's natural love springs that can send any zoological Crack Pairing off to start making some rather interesting hybrids.

 Chief and Cally.
-After a time skip of one year they go from being friends and co-workers to married.
+After a Time Skip of one year they go from being friends and co-workers to married.
 The last time they were seen interacting was when Chief smashed Cally's face in after she woke him from a suicidal dream.
-Oh, how the seeds of love are sown.
+This one at least had some hints prior to the time skip, as Cally was clearly seen crushing on the Chief on several occassions prior to the beatdown.

 Kevin and Molly's affair from Coronation Street really seemed like just an excuse to have an affair storyline because they hadn't had one in a while.
 The attraction suddenly developed when the two of them started going running and after about three weeks they were ready to hop in the sack.
 Bear in mind Kevin was Happily Married with two kids and Molly was also Happily Married, and a key part of her character was how much she valued trust in a relationship.
 Also there was about a 15 year age gap between them and it apparently developed into true love so much that when Kevin called off the affair because his wife had Cancer Molly couldn't understand why...